When they ask how you are and you say fine, does that actually accomplish anything? We need an alternative to “How are you?”

 We hear this question multiple times a day from friends, coworkers, and loved ones.
 How do you usually answer?

 Do you share what’s going on in your life and what’s weighing on your mind?
 Or do you, like most of us, say “pretty good” and leave it at that?

 When they ask how you are, you’re expected to say “fine.”
 But holding back what you’re actually feeling can leave you feeling empty and unimportant.

-In most cultures, any mental state other than happiness is stigmatized.
-When someone asks “How are you?” it can feel like they don’t want a real answer, just a positive chirp.
+In many cultures, any mental state other than happiness is stigmatized.
+When someone asks “How are you?” it can feel like they don’t want a real answer; just a positive chirp.